ibm-cloud-docs/Cloudant/guides/replication_guide.md

 across accounts and across data centers.
 {:shortdesc}

-Data can even be replicated to and from a {{site.data.keyword.cloudant_short_notm}} account and a mobile device by using [{{site.data.keyword.cloudant_short_notm}} Sync ![External link icon](../images/launch-glyph.svg "External link icon")](https://cloudant.com/product/cloudant-features/sync/){:new_window}
+Data can even be replicated to and from an {{site.data.keyword.cloudant_short_notm}} account and a mobile device by using [{{site.data.keyword.cloudant_short_notm}} Sync ![External link icon](../images/launch-glyph.svg "External link icon")](https://cloudant.com/product/cloudant-features/sync/){:new_window}
 or [PouchDB ![External link icon](../images/launch-glyph.svg "External link icon")](http://pouchdb.com/){:new_window}.
 Replication can run in one direction or in both directions,